Is a Correction Looming Ahead for EOG Resources Inc. (EOG)

 Credit Suisse, on the other hand, stated in their research note that they expect to see EOG reach a price target of $65.
 The rating they have provided for EOG stocks is “Outperform” according to the report published on August 05th, 2020.

-Volatility was left at 4.76%, however, over the last 30 days, the volatility rate increased by 4.17%, as shares sank -0.87% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -22.33% lower at present.
+Volatility was left at 4.53%, however, over the last 30 days, the volatility rate increased by 3.66%, as shares surge +0.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -16.67% lower at present.

 Insider Trading